Space Dread: [thought bubble] I'm glad that it's raining and nobody can tell that I'm crying over a broken laptop right now.

-- Luke Rattigan from the Doctor Who episodes "The Sontaran Stratagem" and "The Poison Sky" is a self-proclaimed Teen Genius who considers himself smarter than everyone else... but he's actually just a pathetic douchebag.
+- Doctor Who: Luke Rattigan from "The Sontaran Stratagem" and "The Poison Sky" is a self-proclaimed Teen Genius who considers himself smarter than everyone else... but he's actually just a pathetic douchebag.
 Until his Heroic Sacrifice, that is.

 - General Tarquin in The Order of the Stick.
 The surprise came to the readers as well as the characters.
 Despite being a ruthless tyrant and Chessmaster, he's also just as drama-obsessed as his do-gooder, Cloudcuckoolander son Elan.
 Given the nature of the world they live in, that only makes him more dangerous.

 - Dark Smoke Puncher from The Adventures of Dr. McNinja.
-After seeing how his parents practically disowned his older brother for pursuing a medical degree, DSP took on a wannabe-gangsta persona to hide his intelligence and interest in robotics.
+After seeing how his parents practically disowned his older brother for pursuing a medical degree, Sean McNinja took on a wannabe-gangsta persona and his current name to hide his intelligence and interest in robotics.

 - Krakow Brings us Kia's father.
 An intimidating man in a red cloak with glowing red eyes and horns.
 Under the hood, he's a standard businessman and Bumbling Dad with glasses, and horns.